StreetStrider/emitter/readme.md

 ## Some design solutions

 ### Why Disposer instead of removeListener?
+Disposer is a simple `() => void` function that can be easily passed around, used as a one-off for event from another emitter, and composed with other disposers via ordinary `compose`.
+You can pass it without wrapping it with an arrow function since disposer is a simple void function.
+It is much easier and cleaner than storing references to the original function and emitter.
+The disposer is exactly the same for Emitter, MultiEmitter, and Slot.
+Disposer make some efforts to disrupt references to prevent memory leaks and open a way for earlier garbage collection.

 ### Why split Emitter and MultiEmitter?
+Most of the approaches (like EventEmitter or nanoevents) convege to the top most powerful multi-channel emitter since it covers all the cases.
+However, in many situations, Emitter is just enough.
+It is much simpler and easier to have one or two separate Emitter instances with clean semantics rather than have some string-keyed channels inside MultiEmitter.
+It is not smart to use MultiEmitter if you have only one type of event.

 ### Why split Emitter and Slot?

 ### Why are `once` and `when` not in the core?